ant-design/ant-design/components/float-button/index.en-US.md

 ## API

-> The distance to the bottom is set to `50px` by default, which is overridable.
->
-> If you decide to use custom styles, please note the size limit: no more than `40px * 40px`.

 | Property | Description | Type | Default | Version |
 | --- | --- | --- | --- | --- |
 | duration | Time to return to top（ms） | number | 450 | 4.4.0 |